Skip to content

 Third-party market research and public disclosures.
 Figures shown are published by the cited research houses; Cleverpod has not independently re-verified the underlying survey methodologies.
 The 2026 financial model does NOT assume revenue from this market — it is pure upside to the Seed → Expansion plan.

-Saudi EMS is a USD 1.5 bn market — and already using small electric vehicles at its sharpest edge.
+Saudi EMS is a USD 1.5 bn market, already buying small electric vehicles — same platform, EMS cabin.

 The Saudi Red Crescent Authority runs the Kingdom's largest emergency medical response operation.
-It already uses small-format electric vehicles — golf carts, e-scooters, e-bicycles — where full-size ambulances can't reach: Hajj and Umrah, stadiums, airports, malls, megaproject construction sites.
-The Cleverpod first-aid variant is a purpose-built replacement for that ad-hoc fleet: climate-controlled medical cargo, telemetry, two-way audio, trained operator, and a defined uptime SLA.
+It already uses small-format electric vehicles — golf carts, e-scooters, e-bicycles — where full-size ambulances cannot reach: Hajj and Umrah, stadiums, airports, malls, megaproject construction sites.
+The first-aid variant is the same Cleverpod platform with an EMS cabin: climate-controlled medical cargo, telemetry, two-way audio, trained operator, defined uptime SLA.

 Saudi Emergency Medical Services Market